huijing/slides/65-connectfest-2019/README.md

 - sizing of flex items depends on a number of factors, like the amount of free space available, the amount of content in the flex item and the starting width of the flex item
 - the exact algorithm is sort of complicated but is outlined in the specification if you're interested
+- sizing an item with flexbox involves 3 properties
+    - `flex-grow`, which controls how much an item will grow relative to those in the same container when there is lots of space
+    - `flex-shrink`, which controls how much an item will shrink relative to others when there isn't enough space
+    - `flex-basis`, which is the starting width of the item before the browser manipulates its final size
 - the key to figuring out flexbox is understanding how the `flex-basis` property works
 - say I put a fixed value of `100px` as the `flex-basis` of a flex item, intuitively, many people expect to see a box of width `100px`, because we're used to being in control of our sizing instructions
 - but `flex-basis` is actually the starting point from which the size of the box is calculated, key here is **starting point**, because if flex items are allowed to grow or shrink, odds are the final size will **not** be `100px`